Introducing Karoo Depot

 Place the order and you will get an invoice in a few days.
 We do from small orders like 1kg boerewors or mince up to large orders.
 (If you want to order more than 50 lambs, please contact us first for a delivery schedule).

-The next consignment for Gauteng will be on 11 and 12 September.
-Closing date for placing orders 2 Sept.
+The next consignment for Gauteng will be on 12 and 13 February 2021.
+Closing date for orders 4 Feb.

 A -Two whole legs

 B -One whole leg